The Pyramids of the Cold Section 20 • The Weighing of the Heart Myth and the Peeing Baboon

 20.07 Ancient Egyptian baboons are all about water • 1 : the canopic jars of Hapi and the waterclocks

-Canopic Jar Representing the Deity Hapy (Hapi, the god of the Nile), at the Metropolitan Museum of Art in New-York : https://www.metmuseum.org/art/collection/search/543953
+Canopic Jar Representing the Son of Horus Hapy, at the Metropolitan Museum of Art in New-York : https://www.metmuseum.org/art/collection/search/543953

 All blue Baboon (Moon God Thoth) at the Minneapolis Institute of Art, 7th - 6th century BCE : https://collections.artsmia.org/art/126884/baboon-ancient-egyptian

 Clepsydra or water clock with squatting baboon.
 Water within could drain from a hole between the baboons legs over a measured time.
 This object was likely a temple offering to the god Thoth in his role as overseer of knowledge and measurement." https://www.metmuseum.org/art/collection/search/572126

 Apep, the Great Serpent Apophis, bound in Tomb KV9 in Egypt's Valley of the Kings, originally constructed for Pharaoh Ramesses V, 20th Dynasty: https://en.wikipedia.org/wiki/KV9

 20.08 Ancient Egyptian baboon representations are all about water • 2 : the merging tail with Apep

 The tail of the Great Serpent Apep merging with the tail of the baboon indicates that Baboon = Snake = Water